Position and Rotation Invariant Sign Language Recognition from 3D Kinect Data with Recurrent Neural Networks: Introduction

 \section{Introduction}

-Sign language generally involves manual and non-manual gestures \cite{zafrulla2011american}.
-Manual sign gestures include upper body movements, hand and finger movements whereas non-manual sign gestures include facial expressions, eye movement \cite{von2008significance}.
-A Sign Language Recognition (SLR) system is a form of machine translation scheme which translates sign language into natural language and vice versa.
-Therefore, such systems act as a bidirectional communication channel between hearing and speech impaired population and non-impaired population.
-Similar to their natural language counterparts, different forms of sign language exist due to independent geographical and social context; such as American \cite{zafrulla2011american}, Australian \cite{potter2013leap}, Chinese \cite{chai2013sign}, Greek \cite{ong2012sign}, Indian \cite{kumar2017coupled}, \cite{KUMAR_Inf}, Spanish \cite{incertis2006hand} etc.
+Sign language generally involves manual and non-manual gestures.
+Manual sign gestures include upper body movements, hand gestures etc., and non-manual sign gestures include facial expressions, eye movement etc. A Sign Language Recognition (SLR) system is a machine translation scheme that translates sign language into natural language and vice versa.
+Therefore, such systems act as a bidirectional communication channel between hearing and speech impaired and non-impaired populations.
+Similar to their natural language counterparts, different forms of sign language exist due to independent geographical and social contexts, such as American \cite{zafrulla2011american,chong2018american}, Arabic \cite{aliyu2016arabie}, Australian \cite{potter2013leap}, Brazilian \cite{yauri2016brazilian}, British \cite{bird2020british}, Chinese \cite{chai2013sign}, Greek \cite{ong2012sign}, Indian \cite{kumar2018position}, Spanish \cite{incertis2006hand}, Taiwanese \cite{lee2016kinect} etc.

-With rapid development of cost efficient depth sensors in recent years such as Kinect \cite{kinect,vidalon2016brazilian,aliyu2016arabie} and LEAP Motion \cite{leapmotion,naglot2016real,bird2020british}, possibility of building real-time SLR systems have been emerged.
-These devices include specialized sensor units along with software development kits (SDK) to construct 3D point cloud of the environment.
-SLR system is next developed with the 3D point cloud \cite{Mittal19}.
-For example, Chong et al. \cite{chong2018american} developed an American Sign Language (ASL)-based alphabet and digit recognition system using Leap motion sensor.
-The recognition process was carried out by SVM and deep neural network using features extracted from fingers and hand motions.
-Likewise, a modified LSTM framework was proposed for continuous Indian Sign Language (ISL) in \cite{Mittal19}.
-The authors have used a confidence threshold to break the continuous sign sentences into isolated sign words.